guess/zenrows/README.md

 - `:headers` (optional): A map of additional headers to include in the request.
 Default is an empty map.
 - `:config` (optional): A ZenRows.Config struct specifying the configuration options for the request.
 Default is an empty struct.
 - `:data` (optional): A map of data to be sent as the request body in a POST request.
 Default is an empty map.
-- `:adapter` (optional): The HTTP adapter module to use for the request.
-Default is Tesla.Adapter.Hackney.
 - `:retries` (optional): The number of times to retry failed requests.
-Overrides the application environment configuration.
-- `:delay` (optional): The initial delay in milliseconds between retries.
-Overrides the application environment configuration.
-- `:max_delay` (optional): The maximum delay in milliseconds between retries.
 Overrides the application environment configuration.
 - `:timeout` (optional): The request timeout in milliseconds.
 Overrides the application environment configuration.

 For more information on the available configuration options, refer to the `ZenRows.Config` [documentation](https://hexdocs.pm/zenrows/ZenRows.Config.html).